evoldoers/machineboss/README.md

-In contrast to other C++ HMM libraries which focus on inference tasks (likelihood calculation, parameter-fitting, and alignment) and often provide extensions such as [generalized HMMs](https://www.ncbi.nlm.nih.gov/pubmed/8877513), this small, focused library emphasizes the **manipulation** of state machines defined to a tight specification.
+In contrast to other C++ HMM libraries which focus on inference tasks (likelihood calculation, parameter-fitting, and alignment) and often provide extensions such as [generalized HMMs](https://www.ncbi.nlm.nih.gov/pubmed/8877513), this small, focused tool emphasizes the **manipulation** of state machines defined to a tight specification.
 (It does offer inference and parser-generation too.)

 Manipulations can include concatenating, composing, intersecting, reverse complementing, Kleene-starring, and other such [operations](https://en.wikipedia.org/wiki/Finite-state_transducer).